Grilled Cheesy Garlic Pull Apart Bread

 - Serve immediately.

-- Since the bread is a hearty sourdough you can pop it in the microwave to reheat and it shouldn't get to soggy because the bread will stand up to the toppings.
+Since the bread is a hearty sourdough you can pop it in the microwave to reheat and it shouldn’t get too soggy because the bread will stand up to the toppings.

-- You can also wrap in foil and pop it in the oven at 350 degrees F for 10-15 minutes to reheat which will make it nice and crispy again.
+You can also wrap the cheesy loaf in foil and pop it in the oven at 350 degrees Fahrenheit for 10-15 minutes to reheat which will make it nice and crispy again.

 Kris says